Definition and explanation

 Perpetual inventory system is a technique of maintaining inventory records that provides a running balance of cost of goods available for sale and cost of goods sold for a period.
 Under this system, no purchases account is maintained because inventory account is directly debited with each purchase of merchandise.
 Under perpetual inventory system, the expenses that are incurred to obtain merchandise inventory are added to the cost of merchandise available for sale.
 These expenses are, therefore, also debited to inventory account under this system.
 The general examples of such expenses include freight-in and insurances expense etc. Each time the merchandise is sold, the related cost is transferred from inventory account to cost of goods sold account by debiting cost of goods sold and crediting inventory account.

 Both merchandising and manufacturing companies can benefit from perpetual inventory system.
-Merchandising companies use this system to maintain the record of merchandising inventory and manufacturing companies use it to account for purchase and issue of their direct materials.
+Merchandising companies use this system to maintain the record of merchandising inventory and manufacturing companies use it to account for purchase and consumption of their manufacturing inputs like direct materials and supplies etc.

-Traditionally, the perpetual inventory system was used by companies that buy and sell easily identifiable inventories such as jewellery, clothing and appliances etc. but, now a days, advanced computer software packages have made its use easy for almost all business situations.
+Traditionally, the perpetual inventory system was used by companies that buy and sell easily identifiable inventories such as jewellery, clothing and appliances etc. However, advanced computer software packages have made its use easy for almost all business situations and the companies selling any kind of inventory can now benefit from the system.

 Journal entries in a perpetual inventory system: